sictweb/bti425-2020/notes/angular-debug-intro.md

 ### Other techniques

 Everyone knows and uses `console.log()`.
 Yes, that's still valid.

 There are other techniques that are useful in the Angular environment.

-Some of this was taken from an article titled [A Guide to Debugging Angular Applications](https://medium.com/front-end-weekly/a-guide-to-debugging-angular-applications-5a36bd88b4cf).
+Some of the following was taken from an article titled [A Guide to Debugging Angular Applications](https://medium.com/front-end-weekly/a-guide-to-debugging-angular-applications-5a36bd88b4cf).

 <br>